 Benefits of a Loan Out Corporation

-People who earn over $100,000 a year using short-term engagements will benefit from this type of setup.
-The loan-out arrangement offers tax savings that more than cover the administrative expenses of an LLC.
-It can partly reduce an entertainer’s tax rate because the actor’s income is exempted from self-employment tax.
+People who earn over $100,000 a year using short-term engagements may be able to benefit from this type of setup.
+The loan-out arrangement offers possible tax savings.

-The company also gives the entertainer serious asset protection from contract liability instead of being an employee or a sole proprietor.
-A loan-out corporation can purchase insurance to add more excellent personal injury liability protection.
+The company also gives the entertainer the option of asset protection.
+A loan-out corporation can purchase insurance to add more personal injury liability protection.